tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 **Note:** If you are teaching this lesson on a weeknight, save this section for the next Saturday class.

-Explain to students that now that they have completed their first projects and are starting to learn new things such as machine learning, it is time to think about updating resumes to showcase these valuable skills!
+Tell students that now that they have completed their first projects and are studying new subjects, like machine learning, it is time to think about updating resumes to showcase these valuable skills!

 Use the following lesson plan to discuss the Career Services content for this week.